No items found.

 Here’s exactly how I’d tackle this:

 If we were asked to decide who was right in a debate on one of those topics, one side might be at a disadvantage.
 I call those points of friction.
-The idea is to find folks who won’t have to struggle with points of friction as to this particular kind of case, or parts of it.
+The idea is to find folks who won't have to struggle with points of friction in this particular kind of case or parts of it.

 How many of you think the only right thing for me to do, under those circumstances, would be to reveal that to the contestants and let them decide what to do with it?

-So, does everyone agree that, not only should I reveal the fact that I’m not crazy about cherry pie, but I also should be honest with myself and not sugarcoat the potential impact it may have on me, no matter how hard I try to put it aside?
+So, does everyone agree that I should not only reveal that I'm not crazy about cherry pie but also be honest with myself and not sugarcoat the potential impact it may have on me, no matter how hard I try to put it aside?

 Well, this case has nothing to do with anything as lighthearted as a pie contest.
 This is a very serious matter.
 It is a lawsuit involving a car crash.
 I need to ask you about experiences, opinions, feelings or beliefs you have against that kind of case or parts of it, so we can talk about points of friction, like with the pie analogy.”